Adversarial Prefetch: New Cross-Core Cache Side Channel Attacks: Characterizing Data Prefetching

-The above results indicate that Intel processors do not perform write permission checks when executing \texttt{PREFETCHW}, or that the permission check only happens after the cache coherence state has already been changed (i.e. the check is too late).
-This does not cause any error in the architecture level, because \texttt{PREFETCHW} only has microarchitectural effects: although it can get a cache line ready for future writes, if later the program without write permission to this cache line actually really tries to write it, it will still trigger a fault and likely terminate the process.
-However, later we will show that this microarchitectural change caused by the lack of permission check (or a late check) enables powerful covert channel and side channel attacks.
-Note that we also performed the prior experiments on AMD processors, but we do not observe any timing differences when the target data is read-only.
+\textbf{Rationale.} We observe reliable cache state changes on read-only data when executing \texttt{PREFETCHW}, with a F-score of 1.0 ($n=1000000$).
+This indicates that Intel processors very unlikely perform a \textit{write permission check} when executing \texttt{PREFETCHW}.
+This does not cause any error in the architecture level, because \texttt{PREFETCHW} only has microarchitectural effects: although it can get a cache line ready for future writes, if later the program without write permission for this cache line actually tries to write it, it will still trigger a fault and likely terminate the process.
+However, later we will show that allowing coherence-based cache invalidation (which should only happen upon writes) on read-only data cause significant security problems.
+This is because in cache attacks based on shared memory, the attacker can manipulate the coherence state of the shared data (which is usually read-only) between the victim and attacker to monitor the victim's access to this data.